Electromagnetic fields in ultra-peripheral relativistic heavy-ion collisions: General idea

-{\em General idea.} In an UPC, two colliding ions traveling in opposite directions could create a strong electromagnetic field.
-For example, in a Au + Au UPC at $b=20$ fm~\cite{Baltz:2002pp} and $\sqrt{s_{NN}} = 200$ GeV, as shown in Fig.~\ref{plotEBfile}, the electric and magnetic fields produced by one nucleus at the another nucleus are about $eE\sim0.2m_{\pi}^2$ and $eB\sim0.2m_{\pi}^2$~\cite{Deng:2012pc,Bzdak:2011yy}.
-Both the electric force and Lorentz force would push the two colliding ions into opposite directions in the transverse plane.
-Assuming that the nuclei have no transverse momenta before collision, the value of the velocity of each nucleon is then given by
+When two ions collide head-on in the UPC, a strong electromagnetic field is generated.
+For instance, in a gold-gold (Au + Au) UPC with an impact parameter of $b=20$ ~ fm~\cite{Baltz:2002pp} and a center-of-mass energy of $\sqrt{s_\text{NN}} = 200$ GeV, as shown in Fig. ~\ref{plotEBfile}, the electric and magnetic fields produced by one nucleus acting on another are approximately $eE\sim0.2m_{\pi}^2$ and $eB\sim0.2m_{\pi}^2$, respectively, ~\cite{Deng:2012pc,Bzdak:2011yy}.
+Electric and Lorentz forces would push the two colliding ions in opposite directions in the transverse plane.
+Assuming that the nuclei have no initial transverse moment, the velocity of each nucleon can be calculated using the following equation: